divBaral/Graph_Algo_Visualizer/README.md

 ## What is this project?
 This is school project on Data Structures and Algorithms.
-We have implemented following alogrithms of undirected graph:
+We have implemented following algorithms of undirected graph:
 1) DFS
 2) BFS
 3) Dijkstra